Saturday, May 29, 2021

 And many talks on the foodways of Indigenous peoples; African American; Jewish; Irish; British; Italian and more.

 Groups of scholars came together to give virtual talks.
-IHR started its 100th year going virtual with talks in 60 history seminar series, one series Food History Seminar videos HERE.
+IHR started its 100th year by going virtual with talks in 60 history seminars, one series Food History Seminar videos HERE.
 PhD Research Students from the University of Essex Department of History hold History Indoors on Wednesdays.

-Garden clubs had some fantastic talks… although most were not taped - Glasshouses; Louis XIV, King of Gardens; Kitchen Gardens.
-A good talk on Victory Gardens by Anastasia Day, in NJ, was with the Austin Organic Gardeners in Texas.
+Garden clubs had some fantastic talks… although most were not taped - Glasshouses; Louis XIV, King of Gardens; Kitchen Gardens; walled gardens.
+A good talk on Victory Gardens by Anastasia Day in NJ, was with the Austin Organic Gardeners in Texas.

 Gunston Hall, VA did a series of programs starting with Tenant Farmers - a ppt, game/worksheet based on Mason's contract with tenant farmers listing what they had to have/do and easy recipes.
 New-York Historical’s Living History DiMenna Children’s History Museum had cooking over fire, nicely done by Cheyney McKnight, Jumbles.